bitterjug/devjournal-crypto/devjournal.markdown

   capitalization like, e.g.: "FCT Abuja", which I can't systematically get from "fct abuja", so it would need a lookup.

-  So maybe for a first pass, I
+  So maybe for a first pass, I would re-generate technology with all lower case state names, because thats easier to do programmatically, and add mapping state names to upper case as a card for the future.

+In the meantime I might remove the filtering from the code and check in a version without filters working as an interim progress.